gwappa/amorphys/docs/source/core/temporal.rst

         an optional :py:class:`Time` property specifying the ending time of this action, as it is inherited from :py:class:`Procedure`.

+    .. py:attribute:: setup

+        an optional (but recommended) :py:class:`Setup` property representing what setup is used for this action, as it is inherited from :py:class:`Procedure`.

     .. py:attribute:: reference

         an optional ``string`` or ``[ string ]`` property inherited as an